marinasundstrom/commuter/README.md

 ### Acceptance Critera

-* List all Departures at Stop Areas within a certain radius.
+* List top 4 Departures at the closest Stop Areas within a certain radius.
-* Show the distance to a stop area relative to the Commuter/User.
+* Display the distance to a Stop Area relative to the position of the Commuter/User.
 * UX should look similar to how Skånetrafiken's (the regional collective traffic service) departure boards look.

 ## Specification